nats-io/nats.java/README.md

 ### Message Acknowledgements

-There are multiple types of acknowledgements in Jetstream:
+There are multiple types of acknowledgements in JetStream:

 * `Message.ack()`: Acknowledges a message.
 * `Message.ackSync(Duration)`: Acknowledges a message and waits for a confirmation.
 When used with deduplications this creates exactly once delivery guarantees (within the deduplication window).
 This may significantly impact performance of the system.